syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 ![](Responsive_images/Responsive_img1.png)

-W> IE8 and IE9 does not support responsive row. `ejgrid.responsive.css` should be referred to display Responsive Row.
+W> IE8 and IE9 does not support responsive row.
+The `ejgrid.responsive.css` should be referred to display Responsive Row.

-### Customized Features
+### Customized features

-The customized layout for filtering, sorting, searching and CRUD operations in mobile device can be seen following screen shots.
+The customized layout for filtering, sorting, searching and CRUD operations in mobile device can be seen in the following screenshots.

 ![](Responsive_images/Responsive_img2.png)
 {:caption}
-Responsive row with Filtering , Sorting and Searching
+Responsive row with Filtering, Sorting and Searching.

 ![](Responsive_images/Responsive_img3.png)